-The Pledge of Allegiance or the National Anthem will be recited in grades one to twelve each school day.
+The Pledge of Allegiance or the National Anthem will be recited in all grades each school day.
 No pupil may be compelled to recite the pledge or sing the anthem.

 STUDENT VISITORS:

 Students may not bring visiting students to GSS.
 Disruptions to the school day should be kept to a minimum.